RunOlga Docs

 Phase 1

 This page draws the line.
-It states what Olga does not do in Phase 1, how she handles a request that falls outside that line, and what is deferred to later phases.
+It states what Phase 1 includes, what Olga does not do in Phase 1, how she handles a request that falls outside that line, and which phase everything else belongs to.

 Why Phase 1 is scoped narrowly